genie-lukianchykova/react-shop/README.md

 ## 📝 Notes

 - Frontend-only project.
-No backend or database connection.
-- All product data is stored locally in a static file for demonstration purposes.
+- All product and collection information is stored in a local JSON file.
+- It acts as a mock database for demonstration purposes.

 ## 📌 Goals